The Science of Getting Rich – the 1910 classic by Wallace D. Wattles

 Introduction by Leslie Householder

-First of all, let me say that the ideas contained in this book are responsible for a dramatic change in my life and the life of my family.
-For nearly a decade, financial hardships forced my husband and I to search long and hard for answers to some of life’s most common questions, especially, “why is it, that when I try to improve my life, something always gets in the way, or something bad always happens to keep me from ever reaching my goal??”
+First of all, let me say that the ideas contained in this 1910 classic by Wallace D. Wattles are responsible for a dramatic change in my life and the life of my family.
+For nearly a decade, financial hardships forced my husband and I to search long and hard for answers to some of life’s most common questions, especially, “Why is it, that when I try to improve my life, something always gets in the way, or something bad always happens to keep me from ever reaching my goal??”

 If you’ve ever tried to get out of debt, for example, then you know exactly what I’m talking about.

-Ultimately, I was ready to give up my search.
+Ultimately, I was ready to give up.
 Plenty of books, audio programs, and seminars had counseled me to “think positive,” “dream big,” “have faith,” etc.; but for some reason I lacked the will power to maintain the mentality they described.

 I realize now that I couldn’t do it, simply because I didn’t understand why I needed to guard my thoughts.
 I didn’t realize how the Universe really operates.
 Once I understood the big picture a little better, thinking positive, dreaming big, and having faith came much more naturally.